Continuous Improvement with Lean Principles

 NOTE: The information below is representative of the course and is subject to change.
 The specific details of the course will be available in the Desire2Learn course instance for the course in which a student registers.

-5. Discuss the organizational requirements to successfully sustain continuous improvement.
+- Discuss the organizational requirments to successfully sustain continuous improvement.

 This unit covers three basic production systems: craft, mass, and lean.
 Characteristics of each type of system are described in historical and technological context.
 Benefits and limitations of each typed are discussed.
 Lean production is presented as evolving from mass production.